django/deps/draft/0101-release-process.rst

 quickly due to a high severity vulnerability being made public, and an ad hoc release made to correct a packaging error.

-As per DEP 4, release may be held back if there are unresolved release blockers.
+As per DEP 4, non-security releases may be held back if there are unresolved release blockers.

 In their role as oversight, with the exception of security releases, the Technical Board may vote to delay a release if they believe there is reason to